 Upon completing the Arrowsmith Program students will often need time to adjust to a full time academic curriculum.
 They will need time to learn to use their new cognitive capacities and will often benefit from tutoring.
 Ultimately, Arrowsmith students will be able to learn quickly to catch up with their peers.

 Our adult program is open to students from 16-76+ years of age.
 Students complete an individual program designed to address their specific learning needs.
-Students complete between three to six, 45 minute classes per day, 5 days per week.
-The length of the program depends on the number of learning needs being addressed and the severity of these needs.
+Full-time and part-time programs are offered.
+Students in the full-time program complete six, 45 minute classes per day, 5 days per week.
+Students participating in the part-time program are able to choose the days and times they attend.
+Each exercise covered requires four hours class time per week.
 Students can choose to complete a program from 1 to 5 years in length.